richtong/richtong.github.io/README.md

 pretty cool.
 But unless you pay you can't do this with GitHub Free, you need to upgrade to at least GitHubPro for $48/year.

+## Using Hugo with Github Pages

+This is a little tricky, first install the .nojekyll file, then in the Build and Deployment section source pick GitHub Actions and browse all workflows.
+You will find a Hugo action so select it.
+This adds an action on the main branch of the github.io repo you just made and makes a hugo site.
+Pretty neat.

 ## The vanity stuff with $ORG/$ORG

 There is another vanity repo which let's you post cool things in your profile